 As of April 29, roughly 39.85 percent of Ohio residents had received at least one dose of a COVID-19 vaccine.
 To learn more about vaccinations and sign up for an appointment, residents can use Ohio’s vaccination tool.

 More information on COVID-19 in Ohio is available through the ODH and LCPH websites, where case numbers are updated every weekday at 2 p.m.

 Oberlin College Updates

-This week, out of 358 tests administered, the College once again recorded zero new COVID-19 cases.
-In the past eight weeks there has been just one case.
+This week, of the 593 tests administered, the College recorded zero new COVID-19 cases.

 As of April 26, 37 percent of campus is fully vaccinated and has uploaded documentation.
 Despite CDC guidance released this week about outdoor masking, the College indicated in an April 29 email to the Oberlin community that they would not consider relaxing ObieSafe restrictions until 80 percent of the campus is vaccinated.